tidal-code/wave.docs/docs/detailed-documentation/textinput.md

 This method would revisit the value input and if it is not correct, it will clear and try again until it succeeds or a timeout is reached.
 This method is quite useful to fill difficult text input fields.
 This method is slower than the sendKeys() method.

-So use it only when it is necessary.
+With setText method, you don't need to use clear() methods as the setText() will do it as part of its operation.

 **<span class='text-red-000'>Caution:</span>**
 <br>Do not try to input passwords or send keyboard key inputs using this method.
 The setText method will fail to read the